Rudolph Bartholomew "Rudy" Tabootie

 Voiced by: Jim CummingsThe most recurring antagonist on the show.
 Skrawl was originally going to be a birthday gift by Rudy to a kid at a birthday party, but Reggie Bullnerd and his friends ruined it, and Rudy erased him into ChalkZone.
 Ever since then, Skrawl has blamed Rudy for his grotesque appearance, and constantly schemes to bring him down.

 - Big Bad: He is the most frequently recurring antagonist.
+In fact, in "Skrawl's Brain", the titular brain refers to him as Rudy's archnemesis.

 - Card-Carrying Villain: "I'm evil, get it?"